 and many others.

 You can start simply by using your own networks in the social media.
 These will all drive people within your social network to your article.
-You can also join groups catering for your field of expertise, connect with like-minded research professionals and use social media platforms as a collaborative space to share with fellow researchers using links to the articles in the Journal website or Journal Twitter account @MSTA_VTeX.
+You can also join groups catering for your field of expertise, connect with like-minded research professionals and use social media platforms as a collaborative space to share with fellow researchers using links to the articles on the Journal website.

 6. Blogs are proven to be effective in promoting your research and having an impact.
 You can promote in-depth conversation via your blog and build credibility by sharing information and responding to feedback from other researchers.
 Blogs require a regular time commitment.